ryanmello/lilli/README.md

 # 🌸 Lilli

-An intelligent multi-agent AI system for flower shop management, built with Python and LangGraph.
+An intelligent multi-agent AI system for flower shop management, built with Python, FastAPI, and LangGraph.

 ## Overview

-Lilli is a sophisticated AI assistant that helps flower shops manage their operations through natural language interactions via a terminal interface.
+Lilli is a sophisticated AI assistant that helps flower shops manage their operations through natural language interactions via a web API with real-time WebSocket communication.
 It uses an orchestrator-based architecture to route queries to specialized agents handling different aspects of the business.

 ## Features